Genealogy tourism

 Genealogy tourism, sometimes called roots tourism or ancestral tourism, is a segment of the tourism market consisting of tourists who have ancestral connections to their holiday destination.
-These genealogy tourists travel to the land of their ancestors to reconnect with their past and "walk in the footsteps of their forefathers".
+These genealogy tourists travel to the land of their ancestors to reconnect with their family's past and "walk in the footsteps of their forefathers".

 Genealogy tourism is a worldwide industry, although it is more prominent in countries that have experienced mass emigration at some time in history and thus have a large worldwide diaspora community.